 - Status is post-hysterectomy, -oophorectomy, or -tubal ligation.

-- Female patients of childbearing potential must be willing to use highly effective contraceptive measures starting with the Screening visit through 90 days after last dose of study treatment.
-Note: Abstinence is acceptable if this is the established and preferred contraception for the patient.
+- Female participants of childbearing potential must be willing to use highly effective contraceptive measures starting with the Screening visit through 90 days after last dose of study treatment.
+Note: Abstinence is acceptable if this is the established and preferred contraception for the participant.

-- For inclusion in the trial, subject must meet none of the following exclusion criteria, as no waivers will be permitted:
+- For inclusion in the trial, participant must meet none of the following exclusion criteria, as no waivers will be permitted:

 - Currently participating and receiving study therapy or has participated in a study of an investigational agent and received study therapy or used an investigation device within 3 weeks of first dose of current study drug.